 - Mix in oats.

-- Then mix in chocolate chips, cherries and almonds.
+- Then mix in chocolate chips, cherries, and almonds (if using).

 - Drop dough by rounded tablespoonfuls onto baking sheets, spacing 2 inches apart.